Scientific Participants

 German Aerospace Center (DLR) - Earth Observation Center (EOC)

-The Earth Observation Center (EOC) - that consists of the German Remote Sensing Data Center (DFD) and the Remote Sensing Technology Institute (IMF) - is the core institute of DLR’s earth observation activities.
-The German Remote Sensing Data Center (DFD) is engaged in research, product development and providing services based on earth observation data from aircraft and satellite platforms.
-Results of this work support geo-scientific and environmental research and applications as well as commercial customers and civil security needs.
-Research projects focus on developing methodologies for generating customized data products as well as on the assimilation of data in models.
-The major fields of application are land use, the environment, civil security, climate and atmosphere, and geographic information systems.
+The Earth Observation Center (EOC) at DLR—comprising the German Remote Sensing Data Center (DFD) and the Remote Sensing Technology Institute (IMF)—is at the forefront of DLR’s earth observation activities.
+The DFD specializes in research, product development, and service provision based on earth observation data from aircraft and satellites, supporting scientific, environmental, and security needs.
+Their work focuses on generating customized data products and integrating data into models for applications in land use, environment, civil security, climate, and GIS.
+In FloodAdaptVN, DLR leads the overall project, supports the generation of risk-informed data products, and capacity development.

 Contact: